 The Taylor 114ce 100 Series Acoustic Guitar is great for beginning or intermediate players that want an instrument they can rely on not only at home but also on stage with Taylor guaranteed quality!

-The Epiphone Hummingbird PRO Acoustic-Electric Guitar is a time-tested classic with an updated ProBucker pickup system.
+Best Blues the Epiphone Hummingbird PRO Acoustic-Electric Guitar is a time-tested classic with an updated ProBucker pickup system.
 The Epiphone Hummingbird PRO features Epiphones patented LockTone design for easy string changes and reliable tuning, deep cutaway to reach the upper frets easily, mahogany body with a spruce top, and Epiphones ProBucker-II pickup.

 The neck is made of mahogany and topped by an easy-to-play rosewood fingerboard which features a 24.75″ scale length.
 Epiphone has also included their durable nickel hardware, 14:14 machine heads with a 19th Century head shape, and Epiphones LockTone bridge system for easy string changing – all of which combine to make Epiphone Hummingbird PRO Acoustic-Electric Guitar an excellent addition to any guitarist or bassists collection.